Using the train system in Italy is very easy and they have made it friendly for tourists to use.

 Sitting in the correct part of the train

-The third thing you need to know about how to use the trains in Italy is sitting in the correct part of the train.
+The third thing you need to know about how to use the trains in Italy is to sit in the correct part of the train.

 When you buy your ticket sometimes you can choose your seat in 1st class.